-Dr. Carla Baricz specializes in sixteenth- and seventeenth-century literature.
-She received her doctorate in English Language and Literature from Yale University, where she wrote her dissertation on the development of multi-part and sequel drama in the early modern period, showing how an interplay of cultural, social, and economic factors led to changes in the formal characteristics of commercial plays and shaped the manner in which they circulated from the playhouse to the printing house.
-Dr. Baricz's secondary specializations are book history and environmental humanities.
-At Mandel Scholion, she is working on two related projects.
+Carla Baricz received her doctorate in English from Yale University, where she specialized in sixteenth- and seventeenth-century literature.
+Her dissertation project examined the development of multi-part and sequel drama in the early modern period, showing how an interplay of cultural, social, and economic factors led to changes in the formal characteristics of commercial plays and shaped the manner in which they circulated from the playhouse to the printing house.
+Dr. Baricz's secondary specialization is translation.
+In 2014/2015 she was a Fulbright Research Fellow at the University of Bucharest, where she translated Ion Budai-Deleanu's early modern mock-epic, The Tiganiada, from the Romanian; in 2018 she became a translator-in-residence at the National Literature Museum in Iasi, Romania.
+At Mandel Scholion, she will work on two related projects.
 The first, Playing Parts: Seriality in the Early Modern Theater, traces the rise of sequel drama from the first surviving secular plays in English to post-Restoration experiments that point in the direction of the serialized novel.
-A second project, Figuring Collapse in Early Modern England, is a study of early modern accounts and theories of catastrophe and ruination (and its political, cultural, economic, and environmental causes and consequences).
-The project’s broad aim is to understand how early modern texts represent ‘a sense of an ending’ and what such narratives might be able to tell us about contemporary accounts of collapse – from the Anthropocene to the Age of Extinction.
+A second project, Aging in the Early Modern Theater, is a study of old age, as a cultural and social process encoded into both the practices and the products of the early modern theatrical environment.